 Step 2: Log in to iCloud with your Apple ID and password.

 Step 3: Scroll to the bottom of the screen to find the Advanced section.

 Step 4: Click on the Restore Files.

-Step 5: Locate the files you want to restore that were previously deleted, tick the boxes in front of them, and then click Restore.
+Step 5: Locate the files you want to restore that was previously deleted, tick the boxes in front of them, and then click Restore.

 Method 4: How to restore lost files on Mac from Time Machine backup

 Another way to help you recover deleted files from your Mac is using Mac's Time Machine software.
 Time Machine is one of the best backup software for Mac that introduces with Mac OS X 10.5.
 It is most commonly used with an external hard drive connected to Mac with a USB port or thunderbolt port.

 Time Machine is extremely beneficial for data deletion recovery.
 Mac users can use Time Machine to restore Mac to a working Mac operating system or recover files of a certain type from Time Machine backups.

 Follow the procedures below to restore missing files from Time Machine.

 Step 1: Connect the storage device you use for Time Machine backup to your Mac or MacBook Pro.